carmenlup/Introspect2b/README.md

 3. Visual Studio 2022 or later with .NET Core SDK installed.
 You can download it from [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/).
 4. An Azure subscription.
 If you don't have one, you can create a free account at [Azure Free Account](https://azure.microsoft.com/en-us/free/).
 5. An Azure OpenAI resource.
 You can create one with <b> `Option 1: Allow all networks` </b>by following the instructions at [Create an Azure OpenAI resource](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/create-resource?pivots=web-portal).

+	<span style="color:red">❗️ <b>Important:</b></span> Make sure to note down the endpoint URL and API key for later use.

 	- Make sure to note down the endpoint URL and API key for later use.

-## Run and Test the ClaimStatus API Locally
+## Run and Test the ClaimStatus API Locally Without Docker

 ClaimStatus API is a simple ASP.NET Core Web API application that provides endpoints to get claim status and summarize claim notes using Azure OpenAI.
 It provide a secure configuration using user-secrets for local development.